Basara (manga)

 Basara (バサラ) is a Japanese fantasy manga series written and illustrated by Yumi Tamura.
 The story takes place in a future Japan, reduced to a barren desert by a catastrophe at the end of the 21st century.
 The main character is Sarasa, a girl whose twin brother, Tatara, is prophesied to be the "child of destiny" (運命の子供 or 運命の少年) who will bring back the country's independence and stop the tyrannical rule of the Empire, namely the Red King.
 When Tatara is killed, Sarasa pretends to be him in order to keep the downtrodden from losing hope.

 The manga was serialized in Shogakukan's Bessatsu Shōjo Comic magazine from September 1990 to June 1998.
 Shogakukan collected the individual chapters into 27 bound volumes under the Flower Comics imprint from March 1991 to March 2000.
 The manga won the 38th Shogakukan Manga Award in the shōjo (girls) category in 1993.
 Viz Media licensed the manga for an English-language release in North America; they published 27 volumes from August 2003 to May 2008.

 Basara was adapted into a 13-episode anime television series titled Legend of Basara (レジェンド・オブ・バサラ), which aired in Japan from April to June 1998.
 It was produced by KSS and directed by Noburu Takamoto.

 The manga was also adapted into several stage plays in Japan, the first of which premiered in 2012.
 A filmed performance was released on DVD in July 2013.
 The second stage play was performed at Theater 1010 in Tokyo from January 9 to January 14, 2014.
 The third stage play was performed at Kinokuniya Hall in Tokyo from January 25 to January 28, 2019.
+The fourth stage play was performed at Theater Sun Mall in Tokyo from January 13 to January 24, 2022.